 Converting Seconds to Milliseconds

 JavaScript and many programming languages use milliseconds for timing functions.
-When you think in seconds but code requires milliseconds, this conversion is essential.
+When you think in seconds but your code needs milliseconds, this conversion is essential.

 How to Convert Seconds to Milliseconds